morphatic/laravel-auto-deploy/README.md

-# laravel-auto-deploy
+# Laravel Auto Deploy

-Add push-to-deploy capability to your Laravel project
+This package